franciscorichter/franciscorichter.github.io/_teaching/2024-spring-stochastic-methods.md

 location: "Lugano, Switzerland"
 ---

 This course covers foundational and advanced topics in stochastic processes, with a focus on both theory and practical applications.
-Students will learn to model randomness in systems and analyze probabilistic phenomena through various methods.
+Students learn to model randomness in systems and analyze probabilistic phenomena through various methods.

 ## Course Overview